mawni/Scripts/README.md

 # Scripts
-Useful scripts for personal use
+Useful custom scripts for personal use